Andrewglass1/teacher-center/README.md

     - open `~/.bash_profile`
       - `export bitly_username=YOURUSERNAME`, any bitly account will work
       - `export bitly_api_key=YOURAPIKEY`, find it here: http://bitly.com/a/your_api_key
-      - `export new_relic_key=YOURKEY` (this step is not necessary to get things working, you will simply see an error in the console without it)
-        - create a new relic account, then go to https://rpm.newrelic.com/accounts, click on your account, download the yaml file.
-Your key is the license key in the yaml file.
+      - `export new_relic_key=YOURKEY`, create a new relic account, then go to https://rpm.newrelic.com/accounts, click on your account, download the yaml file.
+Your key is the license key in the yaml file. (this step is not necessary to get things working, you will simply see an error in the console without it)
     - source your bash profile in all relevant terminal windows `source ~/.bash_profile`
   - rake db:setup
   - rake db:test:prepare